Lets-Talk-NL/cake-oauth-server/README.md

 (depends on default Scopes table)
 ***
 #### `OAuthServer.validateClient`
-Triggered during an access token request (the client may already have been acquired during an auth code request depending on the grant type used).
+Triggered during an access token request (the client may already have been acquired during an auth code request depending on the grant type used so its not just for the access token endpoint).

 `[$clientIdentifier, $clientSecret, $grantType]`